iotaledger/stronghold.rs/documentation/docs/key_concepts/p2p.md

 A simple application level firewall secures each incoming connection.
 You can define rules for each peer trying to access certain parts of a Stronghold.
 For example, you can configure the firewall so only certain paths are available to a remote peer.

-Strongholds running as remote Instances are being addressed with the multiaddr format.
+Remote instances of Stronghold are being addressed with the [multiaddr format](https://multiformats.io/multiaddr/).